ibexa/documentation-developer/docs/guide/order_history/order_history_local_orders.md

 The shop only stores local data for orders, so only the `order` document type is displayed.

-The use of local documents is enabled with the `use_local_documents` configuration parameter:
+You can enable the use of local documents with the `use_local_documents` configuration parameter:

 ``` yaml
 siso_order_history.default.use_local_documents: false